QueueSevenM/AntiCoC/AntiCoC.md

 ## Note on the interpretation of the terms

 We reject any attempts to force adherence to activist causes by claiming that they are objectively correct, morally righteous, are a matter of 'human rights', or that not supporting them is 'bigotry'.
-For the purposes of this document, any attempt to force adherence to activist causes will be considered objective and political.
+For the purposes of this document, any attempt to force adherence to activist causes will be considered subjective and political.

 ## FAQ